spiffe/spire-tutorials/docker-compose/federation/README.md

 That is about it.
 Now all the pieces are in place to make federation work and demonstrate how the webapp is able to communicate with the quotes service despite having identities with different trust domains.

-# Federation Example Using SPIFFE Authentication with SPIRE 1.0.0
+# Federation Example Using SPIFFE Authentication

 This section explains how to use Docker Compose to try an example implementation of the SPIFFE auth scenario described in this tutorial.